mkovaxx/rust-exercises/README.md

 The goal of these exercises is to teach you how to express your ideas in Rust.
 As such, they don't intend to do the following two things.

-First, these exercises don't intend to train to form ideas in the first place.
+First, these exercises don't intend to train forming ideas in the first place.
 In other words, they aren't meant to give you a basic understanding of computer science and software engineering.
 If you don't yet have programming experience, these exercises aren't the right place to start learning.